-It's the first thing they say after breaking your heart: They can change if only you'll give them a second chance.
-And while you really want to believe them, you are left wondering, "can people change, or do they just lie?"
+It's the first thing someone might say after breaking your heart: They can change if only you'll give them a second chance.
+And while you really want to believe them, you are left wondering, "can people really change, or do they just lie?"
 The simple answer is people can change, but it doesn't necessarily mean they will.
 Change requires having an openness to experience and a bit of hard work.

 What Impacts People's Ability to Change?

 Making changes in life isn't easy.
 It's much easier to just follow your whatever behavior comes naturally.
 But that doesn't mean you or others can't change.
 It's possible for any person to change-if they truly work to.
 There are a few things that impact a person's ability and desire to make changes in life.
 They include genetics, motivation, and personality.
 We will discuss these in more detail below.

 There are countless stories of people that have overcome substance abuse to find a better life, strayed in a relationship and came back to build it healthier than ever, or lived completely selfish lives and then made their life all about others.
 People tend to respond to others according to their own senses of conscientiousness and agreeableness.
 These stories prove that peoplecan change and move into a more positive direction.

 In fact, research that looked at 200 studies found that with the right treatment, people are even able to change their personalities.
 So the question isn't really whether people can change as much as why some do but others don't.
 We'll explore that question below.